cange/dotfiles/README.md

 ## Setup

-The setups are focus on MacOS since this is my daily environment.
+> The setup focuses on MacOS, since this is my daily environment.

 Clone of this repo on system user root: